APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel             June 2018

-   trust anchor set.
-In this situation it is anticipated that once the KSK is rolled the entire set of the user's resolvers will not be able to validate the contents of the root zone and the user is likely to loose DNS service as a result of this inability to perform successful DNSSEC validation.
+   lose DNS service as a result of this inability to perform successful DNSSEC validation.

 4.2.
 Test Assumptions

    There are a number of assumptions about the DNS environment used in this test.
-Where these assumptions do not hold the results of the test will be indeterminate.
+Where these assumptions do not hold, the results of the test will be indeterminate.

-   o  When a recursive resolver returns SERVFAIL the user's stub
+   o  When a recursive resolver returns SERVFAIL to the user's stub
-      resolver will re-query using the next resolver in the locally configured resolver set.
+      resolver, the stub resolver will send the same query to the next resolver in the locally configured resolver set.
+It will continue to do this until it gets a non-SERVFAIL response or until it runs out of resolvers to try.

    o  When the user's stub resolver passes a query to a resolver in the
       configured resolver set, it will get a consistent answer over the